ssbc/handbook.scuttlebutt.nz/stories/design-challenge-avoid-centralization-and-singletons.md

 # Design Challenge: Avoid Centralization and Singletons

-SecureScuttlebutt goes out of it's way to avoid both centralization and singletons.
+SecureScuttlebutt goes out of its way to avoid both centralization and singletons.

 ## Avoiding Centralization